 Take some time to read the identified article, Building and Supporting Teamwork, then review the activity, Working Cooperatively, and respond to the questions.
 Then, share and discuss your responses with your trainer, coach, or family child care administrator.

-Use the resources in the section below entitled, Collaboration, to learn more about working with parents and family members.
+Use the resources in the Collaboration activity to learn more about working with parents and family members.
 Read the articles and think about new ways to involve families in their children’s care.
 Then share your ideas with your trainer, coach, or family child care administrator.

 Allred, K. W., & Hancock, C. L. (2015).
 Reconciling Leadership and Partnership: Strategies to empower professionals and families.
 Young Children, 70(2), 46-53.